 It all starts with choosing the right shade, but that’s only the first step in the process.
 It’s the little things that separate these stereotypical stark spaces from the dynamic ones—think: edgy hardware, veiny marble countertops, and reclaimed-wood hoods.
 The run-of-the-mill has met its match with these 11 spaces.

 With 14-foot ceilings, these brownstone owners needed a boost to access the uppermost cupboards of this floor-to-ceiling storage.
 The solution was a custom rolling ladder worthy of a modern version of Beauty and the Beast; it not only makes this white kitchen feel more personal, it makes the whole space that much more functional.

 In this 525-square-foot garage–turned–guest suite, a pint-size kitchenette makes a major impact with its scaled-down cabinetry.
 A hunter green backsplash, floating shelves, and understated brass knobs transform the white cabinets into a swoon-worthy feature.

 When the design blogger behind this Toronto home first spotted this Stonewood slab at her local stone shop, she thought it looked a little like a giraffe print…or maybe the inside of a geode?
 Whatever it reminds you of, it definitely takes this white kitchen to a new dimension.

 Sarah Sherman Samuel elevated her big-box cabinets with the beaded drawer and door fronts she designed for Semihandmade.
 Brass half-moon pulls put a sculptural spin on the traditional slabs.

 The One With Bold Marble

-Dramatic is the best way to describe Paonazzo marble, the stone that architect Elizabeth Roberts used for the countertops in this NYC townhouse.
-The wavy blue-gray lines call for subtle detailing on the white cabinetry, hence knobs that fade into the background.
+Dramatic is the best way to describe Paonazzo marble, the stone that architect Elizabeth Roberts used for the countertops in this New York City townhouse.
+The wavy blue-gray lines call for subtle detailing on the cabinetry, hence the knobs that fade into the background.